 Declaring your major

-Students can enrol at UBC for their first year as a general BA student, to declare your major after the fist year, simply book an appointment with Creative Writing Program Coordinator.
+Students can enrol at UBC for their first year as a general BA student, to declare your major after the first year, simply book an appointment with Creative Writing Course Advisor.

 Your Career Options

 Earn a UBC degree respected by employers around the globe.
 Build a broad foundation and great career potential with undergraduate studies in Creative Writing.
 Job opportunities range from arts journalist and web writer, to novelist and publisher.

 - Arts Journalist